Leonardo's world map: Description

 The eight triangles are configured as two four-leaf clovers side by side, with the earth poles in the center of each clove.
 One of the sides of the eight triangles (the one opposite the center of the pseudo clover), forms one fourth of the equator, the remaining two (those that converge to the center of the pseudo clover) forming the two meridians that, combined with the equator, dissect the globe into eight octants.

-The name of "Florida" (Terra Florida), correctly placed opposite Cuba although in form of "an island", is used after the discovery of Florida in 1513 and the return of Ponce de Leon's expedition.
+The name of "Florida" (Terra Florida), correctly placed opposite Cuba although in the form of "an island", is used after the discovery of Florida in 1513 and the return of Ponce de Leon's expedition.

 Authorship

 Leonardo's map authorship it is not universally accepted, with some authors being completely against any minimal contribution from him, either in the map or in the type of projection used; among them, Henry Harrisse (1892), or Eugène Müntz (1899 - citing Harrisse authority from 1892).

 Since the discovery of the Ostrich Egg Globe, Stefaan Missinne has written a book in which he argues that the authorship of the design of the map is Leonardo's.
 In contrast the cartographic content is by a third hand.
 The manuscript world map intended to be glued has been attributed to Melzi, because of the type of lettering used and because of his proximity to Leonardo during his stay in France.
 Missinne finds it difficult to substantiate this attribution.
-He argues that on the map, the capital letters and small letters are used in combination, which is contradictory to Leonardo´s customary practice.
+He argues that on the map, the capital letters and small letters are used in combination, which is contradictory to Leonardo's customary practice.
 In addition, an unhatched mountain range in South America, is depicted showing only one not particularly “attractive” river.
 Missinne argues that the precise level of detail, for which Leonardo was known, is lacking.
 In contrast, the maker drew many toponyms on the coastal ranges, which shows that he must have used a portolan map as a template.
 The oceans do bear names and the spelling has only a few “mistakes,” i.e. variants such as “Brazill” ending with a double “l.”
 The letter “z” on C (abo) B (ona) speranza differs considerably from Leonardo’s types of “z.” which is also the case for the “b” in “Abatia”.
-The Missinne's findings, however, are disputed.
+Missinne's findings, however, are disputed.